pkarsy/rfboot/help/The-First-Project.md

 ```
 Don't do this on this first project however, to keep things simple.
 Rfboot works perfectly with (uncalibrated up to 10% error) internal oscillator because the SPI
-interface does not need a +-2% accurate clock source as Serial needs.
+interface does not need a +-2% accurate clock source as Serial Communication needs.

 Now put the atmega and the other components in the breadboard.
 Power the board and then